dimagi/commcare-hq/docs/migration_command_pattern.rst

     https://github.com/dimagi/commcare-cloud/blob/master/docs/changelog/0000-example-entry.md

-    If you are unable to run the management command because it has been deleted, you will need to checkout an older version of CommCareHQ first:
+    You will need to checkout an older version of CommCareHQ first if you are unable to run the management command because it has been deleted:

     git checkout {commit}
     """.format(commit=GIT_COMMIT_WITH_MANAGEMENT_COMMAND)